Chateau Marmont to be converted to members-only hotel

 LOS ANGELES (AP) — The Chateau Marmont, a Hollywood hotspot and hangout for nearly a century, will be converted into a members-only hotel over the next year, according to a newspaper report Tuesday.

-A spokeswoman for the hotel owner, Andre Balazs, confirmed his plans to turn the 91-year-old building into a hotel where a select group of members buy into “a piece of a portfolio of the best real estate in the world,” the Los Angeles Times reported.
+The hotel owner, Andre Balazs, confirmed his plans to turn the 91-year-old building into a hotel where a select group of members buy into “a piece of a portfolio of the best real estate in the world,” the Los Angeles Times reported.

 Members will own shares of the property and pay regular fees to cover management costs.
-In exchange, they’ll get the use of a private dining area, a personal butler and the freedom to leave their belongings and come and go during extended stays, spokeswoman Alexandria Mao said in an email.
+In exchange, they’ll get the use of a private dining area, a personal butler and the freedom to leave their belongings and come and go during extended stays, according to a statement obtained by the Times.

-“Members will be able to sell their shares back to the management company or other approved members, as they would with any other real estate investment,” she said.
+“Members will be able to sell their shares back to the management company or other approved members, as they would with any other real estate investment,” the statement said.

-Balazs plans to expand the concept to properties “in key urban centers like London, New York, Milan, Paris, Singapore, Tokyo, etc.,” Mao said.

 The famed hotel in West Hollywood has nearly operated as a members-only property, she said, given that before the coronavirus pandemic 70% of guests were repeat customers.